sigp/lighthouse/book/src/testnet-validator.md

 - [Spadina](https://github.com/goerli/medalla/tree/master/spadina) (deprecated)
 - [Altona](https://github.com/goerli/medalla/tree/master/altona) (deprecated)

-When using Lighthouse, the `--testnet` flag selects a testnet.
+When using Lighthouse, the `--network` flag selects a testnet.
 E.g.,

 - `lighthouse` (no flag): Medalla.
-- `lighthouse --testnet medalla`: Medalla.
+- `lighthouse --network medalla`: Medalla.
-- `lighthouse --testnet zinken`: Zinken.
+- `lighthouse --network zinken`: Zinken.

-Using the correct `--testnet` flag is very important; using the wrong flag can result in penalties, slashings or lost deposits.
-As a rule of thumb, always provide a `--testnet` flag instead of relying on the default.
+Using the correct `--network` flag is very important; using the wrong flag can result in penalties, slashings or lost deposits.
+As a rule of thumb, always provide a `--network` flag instead of relying on the default.

-> Note: In these documents we use `--testnet MY_TESTNET` for demonstration.
+> Note: In these documents we use `--network MY_NETWORK` for demonstration.
 You
-> must replace `MY_TESTNET` with a valid testnet name.
+> must replace `MY_NETWORK` with a valid testnet name.

 ## Joining a Testnet